 5. Regent’s Park

-In the 1810s, Regent’s Park was designed by renowned architect John Nash.
-Initially, it was constructed to be the site of a new palace that was never built.
+In the 1810s, renowned architect John Nash designed Regent’s Park.
+Initially, it was constructed to be the site of a new palace, but it was never built.
 The 166-acre park is named after the Prince Regent, who became King George IV.

-One of the distinctive gardens of Regent’s Park is Queen Mary’s Garden, with more than 12000 roses, a boating lake, and the largest outdoor sports area in London with opportunities to play football, softball, rugby and cricket.
-Regent’s park is home to the world-famous ZSL London Zoo—the oldest and most popular zoo in England.
+One of Regent’s Park’s distinctive gardens is Queen Mary’s Garden, with more than 12000 roses, a boating lake, and the largest outdoor sports area in London, with opportunities to play football, softball, rugby, and cricket.
+Regent’s Park is home to the world-famous ZSL London Zoo, the oldest and most popular zoo in England.

-There’s plenty to do for the whole family in Regent’s Park.
+Regent’s Park offers plenty to do for the whole family.
 The view from Primrose Hill, which stretches up to 63 m above sea level, is one of the best in London, offering a great panorama of the city.

 6. Bushy Park